 A standard type of equipment has been adopted for transmitting alarm signals from the building back to the Security Centre control room and details should be obtained from the University Fire Officer.

-3.11 Emergency Lighting
+3.14 Emergency Lighting

-The requirements for emergency lighting shall be agreed with the University Fire Officer who can be contacted on 01865 270811 at the University Safety Office.
+All emergency lighting systems shall comply with BS5266 and the actual requirements shall be agreed with the University Fire Officer who can be contacted on 01865 270811 at the University Safety Office.